SMD-Bioinformatics-Lund/pytest-presentation/day_02/README.md

 ## Example 3: Mocking MongoDB using mongomock

-* mongomock provides an in-memory simulation of a MongoDB database
+* mongomock provides a lightweight in-memory simulation of a MongoDB database
 * Simulates the PyMongo API, typically used by replacing a `pymongo.MongoClient` with `mongomock.MongoClient`

 # If time permits: